 As the old cowman said, “the brand is what doesn’t come off in the wash.”
-Your brand projects your identity.
+Your brand defines your identity.
 It’s how the world sees you, understands you, feels about you.
 Marketing departments pour endless resources into visual branding, by codifying colors, typography, design rules.
 Your written words merit at least as much attention.

 Please take a look at some of my brand writing work.

 Great content engages readers.
 I don’t mean engagement as a buzzword, a euphemism for clicks and likes.
-I mean true involvement—readers reading because they care, because you’ve given them what they wanted, needed, were curious about, were surprised by, were moved by.
+I mean true involvement—readers reading because they care.
+Because you’ve given them what they wanted, needed, were curious about, were surprised by, were moved by.
 In this business we all stress the power of storytelling—and who could deny it.
 But sometimes content that merely offers valuable and approachable information is what a reader wants most.
 It’s more rare than you might think.

 Please take a look at some of my content writing work.